 If you are venturing to a new location where winter is in full force, there is a good chance that it is going to get dark early.
 Unless you feel safe enough to head out at night on your own, you are probably going to find yourself spending more time in your hotel room than you originally planned to.

-Free WiFi can make those long nights bearable, giving you the opportunity to use your laptop to catch up on your favorite series, browse Facebook, and Skype with friends and family back at home.
+Free WiFi can make those long nights bearable, giving you the opportunity to use your laptop to catch up on your favorite series, browse Facebook, and Skype with friends and family back home.
 It can really make all the difference to your overall experience.

 Learn the local lingo

 Traveling to a destination where a different language is spoken?
-While you certainly won’t have the time to learn the language in its entirety, you should definitely try to prepare for the trip by learning a few important phrases.
+While you certainly won’t have the time to learn the local language in its entirety, you should definitely try to prepare for the trip by learning a few important phrases.
 Some handy ones include:

 ‘Where is the restroom?’